Radiokot/photoprism-android-client/README.md

 I recommend using [Autosync app](https://play.google.com/store/apps/details?id=com.ttxapps.autosync).

 ## Compatibility
-The gallery is confirmed to work with PhotoPrism versions from [July 11, 2024](https://github.com/photoprism/photoprism/releases/tag/240711-2197af848) down to [October 9, 2021](https://github.com/photoprism/photoprism/releases/tag/211009-d6cc8df5).
+The gallery runs on Android 5.0+ and it is confirmed to work with PhotoPrism versions from [July 11, 2024](https://github.com/photoprism/photoprism/releases/tag/240711-2197af848) down to [October 9, 2021](https://github.com/photoprism/photoprism/releases/tag/211009-d6cc8df5).
 It may work with older ones though, I just haven't tested it.